University of Oldenburg: University Profile

 The university offers 95 courses of study.
 Due to the Bologna Process, in 2004 Oldenburg adopted Bachelor and Masters degrees in place of the former Diplom and Magister.
 One main focus of the university is teacher training, which was established during the 1970s and remains a strong presence with master's degrees in teaching offered in all faculties.
 The PhD program Didactical reconstruction is especially renowned, as is the research in sustainable development, encompassing several academic disciplines.
 The university is also allowed to confer Doctorates and oversee Habilitations.

 The campus is split into two locations, the major one being Uhlhornsweg, where the main library, the mensa and the administration along with most of the departments is housed.
 Having used the buildings of the former teaching college during the first years, the main buildings of the university were inaugurated in 1982, with ongoing extensions since then, including the main lecture hall in 2001.
 The Wechloy campus, also first opened in 1982, is home to the studies of natural sciences as well as the library of natural sciences.

-As part of the Universities Excellence Initiative, the university was awarded a Cluster of Excellence for its initiative Hearing4all.
-The cluster deals with research into the improvement of speech understanding in background noise and has a funding of €34 million.